 Roy Harris’ martial arts journey started in Minnesota during 1981, a journey propelled by a book named Bruce Lee’s Fighting Methods: Basic Training, which spawned Roy’s interest for combat.
 Harris trained extensively in different martial arts before deciding to make the move to California in 1986, where some of the best martial arts coaches in America resided.

-In San Diego, Harris found Dan Inosanto’s academy, a former student of Bruce Lee himself and a master in Jeet Kune Do, Eskrima and Silat.
-Iosanto’s academy was known for its open mind towards martial arts, and it was there that Harris found out about Brazilian jiu jitsu, through a training partner who also practiced BJJ.
+In San Diego, Harris found Dan Inosanto’s academy, a former student of Bruce Lee himself and a master in Jeet Kune Do, Eskrima, and Silat.
+Inosanto’s academy was known for its open mind towards martial arts, and it was there that Harris found out about Brazilian jiu-jitsu, through a training partner who also practiced BJJ.

-While taking classes at the Gracie Academy, Roy Harris was offered a small part time position teaching self defence at the University of California.
-There he passed on to his students an amalgamation of the techniques he had learnt from all the styles practised over the years.
-On one of these classes he was visited by Nikolay Baturin, a Russian Sambo and Judo expert.
+While taking classes at the Gracie Academy, Roy Harris was offered a small part-time position teaching self-defense at the University of California.
+There he passed on to his students an amalgamation of the techniques he had learned from all the styles practiced over the years.
+On one of these classes, he was visited by Nikolay Baturin, a Russian Sambo and Judo expert.
 The two sparred and became friends.
-Harris often mentions of how Nikolay (or Nick) helped develop his leg locks, having learnt directly from the Russian for over 1 year.
+Harris often mentions of how Nikolay (or Nick) helped develop his leg locks, having learned directly from the Russian for over 1 year.

 Eventually, on August 1992, Harris was asked to stop training at the Gracie academy altogether:

 At that time an article had been written about me in the San Diego Union and Tribune newspaper.
 This article caused Rorion to re-evaluate my training there.
 Rorion told me that it was not fair that I made money off of him by teaching Jiu Jitsu.
 He said I would now have to pay him $100 per class if I was going to continue training at the Academy.
 I told Rorion the following: